 1. Wet The Collar

 Put the cat collar in a basin.
 Gently pour in warm water just enough to soak the entire collar.
 Make sure that the water is warm and not hot.
-Hot water can cause color shrinking and color fading in some types of material.
-It can damage nylon fabric.

 2. Wash The Collar With Dishwashing Liquid Or Detergent

-Pour in the desired amount of dishwashing liquid soap or gentle laundry detergent into the basin.
+Pour the desired amount of dishwashing liquid soap or gentle laundry detergent into the basin.
 You may also rub the dishwashing soap or detergent directly on the collar.

 It is always good to use dishwashing liquid soaps since they are effective at removing oil and dirt.
 Gentle laundry detergents should be used for more delicate collars.

-If your cat collar is made of leather, it is always best to wash it by hand using warm water and dishwashing liquid.
 A laundry brush or toothbrush can be used to scrub the dirt and stains off the collar.
 Make sure that the brush bristles are soft and flexible to avoid damaging the leather.

 3. Scrub Off Dirt And Stains